docQodly/docs/docs/studio/configuration/4d-settings.md

 ## WebAdmin server and deployment

 For deployment, the 4D WebAdmin server is not necessary.
-End-user access to your web application made with 4D Web Studio is based on the 4D REST protocol, and as such, it works as through a conventional 4D Client.
+End-user access to your web application made with Qodly Studio is based on the 4D REST protocol, and as such, it works as through a conventional 4D Client.